LPAP Frequently Asked Questions

 Yes.
 Students must satisfactorily complete one LPAP class in order to graduate.
 Students with disabilities may make special arrangements to satisfy this requirement.

-Can I take more than one LPAP courses for credit?
+Can I take more than one LPAP course for credit?

 Students may take up to 4 different LPAP courses for credit.
 Courses are not repeatable.